Quadruple Chocolate Brownies; soft, dense, fudgey, velvety brownies loaded with rich cocoa, dark, milk and white chocolate!

 I gave my mum a box of these brownies to take into her work once I’d perfected them, and her friend wrote to me on Facebook to tell me: “OMG these tasted like velvet in my mouth, absolutely delicious!!!”
 So yeah, I guess they went down well!

-First you’ll need to preheat your oven – 160 for conventional ovens or 140 for fan ovens – and grease and line the tin you want to use.
+First you’ll need to preheat your oven and grease and line the tin you want to use.
 I’d recommend a square or rectangular tin to bake these in, I’ve had success in an 8 x 8 inch square tin in past but today I decided to use an 8 x 12 inch rectangular disposable foil tin and it did me fine!

-Chop up an entire pack of butter (that’s all 250g folks, sorry not sorry) into cubes and pop them into a heatproof bowl.
+Chop up butter into cubes and pop them into a heatproof bowl.

 Melt the chocolate and butter together gently either over a pan of simmering water or in the microwave, making sure not to let it get too hot – this can cause it to get all nasty and curdled.